snowplow/snowplowanalytics.com/_posts/2018-12-24-snowplow-snowflake-loader-0.4.0-released/index.md

 <h2 id="s3-optimizations">2.
 S3 optimizations</h2>

 This update introduces a significant performance improvement eliminating an S3-based bottleneck in the Snowflake Transformer.
-In previous versions, when Transformer wrote files from Spark, its output was initially stored to a temporary destination then renamed when the job has succeeded.
-However, since S3 is an object store, renaming files is a very expensive operation that requires a complete rewrite.
-This process was a notable bottleneck in the Transformer, making it incapable of processing large volumes of data (over 1TB/day) even after cluster upscaling.
+In previous versions, when the Transformer wrote files from Spark, the output was initially stored to a temporary destination and then renamed when the job has succeeded.
+However, because S3 is an object store, renaming files is a very expensive operation that requires a complete rewrite.
+This process was a notable bottleneck in the Transformer, making it incapable of processing large volumes of data (over 1TB/day) even with a large EMR cluster.

 Version 0.4.0 solves this problem by using a [custom staging committer][s3committer], which accelerates writing to S3 from Spark by writing task outputs to a temporary directory on the local filesystem rather than S3.
 This represents a significant performance improvement by avoiding expensive S3 renaming operations.
 While usage of this committer is optional, it is highly recommended - an example of a Dataflow Runner config with the optimization enabled can be found in the [Setup Guide][dataflow-runner-wiki].